Romanger8/MigrationCausality/README.md

 Installation: Project is currently under development, for questions on the code - please contact the author (see contact details below).

-Contributing: If you are interested in Contributing - please contact the author (see contact details below).
+Contributing: If you are interested in contributing - please contact the author (see contact details below).

 License: MIT license